JMariam/JMariam/README.md

 - 👋 Hi, I’m @JMariam
 - 👀 I’m interested in Frontend Developer
-- 🌱 I’m currently learning ...
-JavaScript and React
+- 🌱 I’m skilled in JavaScript and its frameworks e.g. ReactJS, NextJS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Twitter @mariamjubril7